servaq/upstack-nodejs/README.md

 ## Previous exercises

-There are the 2 exercises I did for UpStack, previously shared with gists, now available in: `/exercises`
+There are the 2 exercises I did for Upstack, previously shared with gists, now available in: `/exercises`